DavidQuadrado/Plotting-2D-Fractals-using-Modern-OpenGL/README.md

 File Main.cpp -> is the Main Resolution

-File Square.cpp + Octagon_all_points.cpp work as helpers
+File Square.cpp & File Octagon_all_points.cpp work as helpers